Server troubleshooting is a fine art, but there are some quick and easy methods and tips to get things running...

 Surprisingly, server and related logs are often overlooked.

-Some admins consider calling a vendor and logging a ticket a defeat, but don't.
-After checking the basics, spend a few minutes logging a call, rather than waiting until you're several hours into an outage situation.
+Some admins consider a request for vendor assistance a defeat -- don't.
+After a comprehensive check on the basics, spend a few minutes to log a call, rather than wait until several hours into an outage.

-Take the time when things are running smoothly to check what your support service-level agreement is with major data center vendors.
-If the vendor won't contact you until the next working day, logging the problem as early as possible can stave off a frustrating night.
+When the IT environment is healthy, take the time to check the specific details of the support service-level agreements (SLAs) with your organization's vendors.
+If the vendor won't contact you until the next working day, log the problem as early as possible to stave off a frustrating night.

-Many vendors have specific instructions available online on how to troubleshoot server issues.
-Check resources from the vendor's knowledgebase and online forums.
+Many vendors have specific instructions -- the details of which are usually available online -- on how to troubleshoot server issues.
+Check resources from the vendor's knowledge base and online forums.

-It can be frustrating when you can't troubleshoot server problems and fix the issue within the first five minutes, but don't be afraid to ask for help.
-Preparation, communication and understanding your environment are the tools of a hero who saves the day.
+It can be frustrating when server troubleshooting and resolution require more than five minutes, but don't be afraid to ask for help.
+Preparation, communication and a strong understanding of your environment are the tools of a hero that saves the day.